I'm not pontificating. Just sayin.

 You see, we know there are little things that can mushroom into problematic situations.
 I mentioned to the two that the course pro said not to remove flagsticks upon arriving at the course.
 These two said who cares, bringing the Bill of Rights into the conversation.

 While I'm no scholar, I don't thing the Founding Fathers had such thoughts in mind when they were putting the document together.
-I mentioned that non-complience with the stated guidelines could lead to a disabling of playing privileges for others.
+I mentioned that not complying with the stated new mode of operating could lead to a disabling of playing privileges for others or worse.

 They could care less, as they were in the "it doesn't pertain to me" mood.

 Seeing reason would lose as an argument, I went along with their protest but didn't touch the flagstick at any time.
 To tick them off, I'd ask them to put the flagstick back in when I was putting, which infuriated them to no end.
 So much so they'd put first, out of turn, in sequence before I could putt.

 At least I got to see how the putts were breaking, but it was unnerving hearing them, after putting out, walking to their carts while I was still working on the putting green.

 Oh well.
 Small price and point to pay.
 Bottom line.
 Be aware of the COVID guidelines because you know that, if these are "broken" government types could pull the plus and nobody will be allowed to play golf.
 That would be a really bad thing.

 Try and socially distance.
 Wear masks when near others, avoiding groups.
 Have some fun while you make the best of a bad situation.